Optimal Sequential Flows: Introduction

 \subparagraph*{Contributions} We provide a new, simple and optimal solution for the \sfp.
 We show how to compute the precise maximal sequential flow values in polynomial space (Theorem~\ref{theo:quantitativealgorithm}), thus matching the lower bound of \cite{ColcombetFO21} with an upper bound for a much more general problem.
 Our technique is adapted to further generalisations: We derive the same upper bounds for the \sfp\ where sequential flows must be witnessed by capacity words from a given regular language (Theorem~\ref{theo:regularSFP}).
-This setting directly generalizes the classical \mfp\ as well as the setting in Akrida et al.~\cite{AKRIDA201946}.
-We also show how to solve a generalization called the \msfp, where multiple source-target pairs are given and the flow should be routed equally along all those edges (Theorem~\ref{thm:msfp}).
+This directly generalises the classical \mfp\ as well as the setting in Akrida et al.~\cite{AKRIDA201946}.
+We also show how to solve a generalisation called the \msfp{}, where the flow should be routed equally along a set of given edges (Theorem~\ref{thm:msfp}).

 Our contributions are based on new algebraic contributions of independent interest: In particular, we provide a factorization technique for general finite semigroups, where we show the existence of small \emph{summaries} (Theorem~\ref{thm:summary}).
 We also show the existence of \emph{$\sharp$-summaries} of polynomial height for elements of the \emph{flow semigroup}, a particular stabilization monoid~\cite{Colcombet13} used to witness unbounded sequential flows.
-This allows to ultimately obtain optimal upper bounds on the largest possible value of a finite solution to the \sfp\ (Theorem~\ref{thm:boundonflow}).
+This allows to obtain optimal upper bounds on the value of a finite solution to the \sfp\ (Theorem~\ref{thm:boundonflow}).